pranjals149/Aspus/README.md

 }
 ```

-**Note** Please update your Visual Studio Code to the newest version to use this theme.
+**Note** Please update your Visual Studio Code to the latest version to use this theme.

 **Enjoy!**